Skip to main content

 Beyond the Bill: Youth Allyship Against Anti-Migrant Laws

-From stricter immigration rules to expanded surveillance powers, Bill C-2 could reshape the future for refugees, migrants, asylum seekers, and racialized communities in Canada.
-Youth are particularly and directly impacted as migrants navigating uncertain status, as asylum seekers, and as digital citizens whose privacy and mobility are at risk.
-This workshop will discuss what Bill C-2, and the new government approach mean for young migrants and how we can respond through advocacy and allyship.
+Bill C-2 is more than just a law — it represents a development of the anti-immigration sentiment in Canada and dictates who gets to feel safe, heard, and protected in Canada.
+From stricter immigration rules to expanded surveillance powers, Bill C-2 could reshape the future for refugees, migrants, asylum seekers, and racialized communities.
+Youth are directly impacted — as migrants navigating uncertain status, as asylum seekers, and as digital citizens whose privacy and mobility are at risk.
+This workshop will discuss what Bill C-2 and the new government approach mean for young migrants, who it impacts the most, and how we can respond through advocacy and allyship.

 This workshop will explore the multiple impacts of rapid changes in US migration policies and programs under the Trump Administration both on the global refugee system and for our resettlement and settlement work in Canada.
 The workshop will also consider strategies for how we can address these issues collectively in the short and longer term.